Contents:

 San Francisco | “S” | 3,260,996 |

-Mind that Philadelphia and Denver produced coins for general circulation only, while San Francisco focused on proofs (i.e., instances made for collectors because of exceptionally crafted design).
-The lower the mintage, the higher the price (however, this might not work in certain cases anyway).
+Mind that Philadelphia (i.e., the 1972 half dollar no mint mark) and Denver produced coins for general circulation only, while San Francisco focused on proofs (i.e., instances made for collectors because of exceptional design).
+The lower the mintage, the higher the 1972 Kennedy half dollar value (however, this might not work in certain cases anyway).

 Condition & Grading